CMHAAorg/cmhaa-website/site/content/resources/the-catch-balancing-mental-health-wellbeing-and-performance.md

       “The best way you can make employees feel psychologically safe is if they feel they’re in control of their lives,” she said.
+  - type: split_title_content
+    title: Normalise the difficult conversations
+    leadtext: ""
+    content: >-
+      Australia’s elite athletes are a small group of people, with lives that are very different to the majority of ours.
+Yet they carry our hopes and dreams on their shoulders, representing our country and the ambition of its people on the world stage.
+We watch them closely because what they do matters.

+      As Sukkar said to the panel, “sport is just a microcosm of the whole community”.
+And if this is the case, we at the CMHAA sense change in the air.

+      From Simone Biles to Naomi Osaka, more athletes are opening up about their mental health and prioritising self-care than ever before.
+In doing so, they are normalising conversations about wellbeing that are long overdue – and teaching us some important lessons that we can bring to our own workplaces too.

+      All images courtesy of Rowing Australia
 ---
 No-one knows more about pressure than this year’s Olympics athletes.